Strategies to Inject Spoofed Measurement Data to Mislead Kalman Filter: Problem Formulation

-We consider a scenario where an observer estimates the location of a target using a KF in 2D plane.
+We consider a scenario where an observer estimates the location of a target using a KF in an $n$--dimensional space.
 The target misleads the observer by adding spoofing signals to the observer's measurement.
-We define the target's motion model as:
+We define the target's model as: